sagemath/trac_to_gh/Issue 2521.md

 # Issue 2521: Bug in gauss_sum_numerical in degenerate case (probably easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2521

 Original creator: was